 - We work with national governments, professional bodies and civil society organisations to raise awareness of the negative impact of the overuse of pre-trial detention, including overcrowding and exacerbation of poor prison conditions.

-- We advocate for access to legal representation and adequate legal aid systems, in order to uphold the right of defendants to a fair trial.
-We contributed to the drafting of UN Principles and Guidelines on Access to Legal Aid in Criminal Justice Systems, and we promote this instrument and contribute to practical tools being developed in order to support its implementation.
+- We provide programmes to ensure legal aid, and advocate for access to legal representation and adequate legal aid systems, in order to uphold the right of defendants to a fair trial, in line with the UN Principles and Guidelines on Access to Legal Aid in Criminal Justice Systems.

 - We research and identify the reasons for the lack of or low use of alternatives to pre-trial detention and recommend ways in which the level of pre-trial detention can be reduced without jeopardising public safety.

-- We work with detention monitors, providing training and support in their work to monitor conditions of detention for prisoners on remand.
+- We work with detention monitors, providing training and support in their work to monitor conditions of detention for people in pre-trial detention.